-Why Major in Exercise Science?
+Why Major in Exercise Science at Belmont?

 There are many reasons why Belmont should be your first choice to pursue a career in exercise science.
 With hands-on opportunities for services, students will find countless opportunities to learn necessary skills while getting involved in the community.